Video game award: GLAAD Media Awards

 The GLAAD Media Awards are given to works and people that have helped to positively present LGBTQ issues.
 In 2018, GLAAD added a Media Award for Outstanding Video Game to recognize positive LGBTQ representation in video games.

 Grammy Awards

 The Grammy Awards are given across a broad set of music-related categories.
-Prior to 2023, there was not any specific video game themed category though in 2011, "Baba Yetu", the theme song for Civilization IV composed by Christopher Tin, won for Best Arrangment, Instrumental and Vocals, the first piece of video game-related music to win a Grammy.
+Prior to 2023, there was not any specific video game themed category though in 2011, "Baba Yetu", the theme song for Civilization IV composed by Christopher Tin, won for Best Arrangement, Instrumental and Vocals, the first piece of video game-related music to win a Grammy.
 Journeys soundtrack had been nominated for the 2013 Grammy award for Best Score Soundtrack for Visual Media but did not win.
 By 2023, the Grammys added a new category, Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media, specifically designed to honor video game music.